Coordinate Linear Variance Reduction for Generalized Linear Programming: The CLVR algorithm

-\end{restatable} The parameter $\gamma$ can be tuned to balance the relative weights of primal and dual initial quantities $\|\vx^* - \vx_0\|$ and $\|\vy^* - \vy_0\|$ (or estimates of these quantities), which can significantly influence practical performance of the method.
-In addition to the guarantee on the variational form, due to the linear structure, we can also provide explicit guarantees for both the objective and the constraints in \eqref{eq:glp}, summarized in the following corollary. \begin{restatable}{corollary}{propobjconstraint} In Algorithm \ref{alg:clvr-impl}, for all $k\ge 1,$ $\tilde{\vx}_k$ satisfies
+\end{restatable} {Observe that $(\hat{\vu}, \hat{\vv})$ in the theorem statement exists because of compactness of $\gW_k$ and our assumptions on $r(\cdot)$.} The parameter $\gamma$ can be tuned to balance the relative weights of primal and dual initial quantities $\|\vx^* - \vx_0\|$ and $\|\vy^* - \vy_0\|$ (or estimates of these quantities), which can significantly influence practical performance of the method.

+In addition to the guarantee on the variational form, due to the linear structure, we also provide explicit guarantees for both the objective and the constraints in \eqref{eq:glp}, stated in the following corollary.